Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-Kids with metabolic disease often must eat special foods or follow restrictive diets that prohibit foods like:
+Kids with metabolic disease often must eat special foods or follow restrictive diets that prohibit foods like meat, dairy, nuts, beans, and chocolate.

 Phototherapy or emergency intravenous hydration can be inconvenient and time-consuming.
 Living under close medical care so that doctors can adjust medication based on biochemistry, weight, and other factors can prevent a sense of freedom.